h30306/Learning-Notes/Snow NLP/readme.md

 # Sentiment Analysis Using Snow NLP
-> Sentiment Analysis on Agoda comment using SnowNLP provide the positive and negtive word in SnowNLP to improve the accuracy
+> Sentiment Analysis on Agoda comment using SnowNLP<br>
+provide the positive and negtive word in SnowNLP to improve the accuracy